FREEMAN ORTHODONTICS

-Orthodontic treatment is not just for teenagers or adults—it’s also beneficial for children!
-In fact, early intervention between ages 7-9 can make a significant difference in a child’s dental development, preventing potential problems down the road and ensuring that their teeth and jaw develop properly.
+Early treatment for a lifetime of healthy smiles.
+Orthodontics in Fort Lauderdale isn’t just for teenagers or adults — it’s also beneficial for children!
+In fact, early intervention between ages 7 to 9 can make a significant difference in your child’s dental development, preventing potential problems down the road and ensuring that their teeth and jaw develop properly.

 Why Early Orthodontic Evaluation is Important